Haroenv/react-instantsearch-persisting/README.md

 }, [])
 ```

+Note that codesandbox does not restore scroll position, opening the page in a full window avoids the issue.

 ## Constraints

 There's a lot of constraints with these options, so here are the ones I took in account making the demo: